 A person with a criminal history will not necessarily be refused a blue card or exemption card.

-The CCYPCG considers a number of factors when determining a person's eligibility to hold a blue card or exemption card, including the nature of any charge or conviction and its relevance to working with children or young people.
+The Public Safety Business Agency considers a number of factors when determining a person's eligibility to hold a blue card or exemption card, including the nature of any charge or conviction and its relevance to working with children or young people.

-If you want to talk about any criminal history you may have and how it may impact on your blue card application, you should contact the CCYPCG.
+If you want to talk about any criminal history you may have and how it may impact on your blue card application, you should contact the Office.

-We will check with the CCYPCG to determine whether your blue card is still valid.
+We will check to determine whether your blue card is still valid.
 In this instance, you will be required to complete an authorisation form that allows us to undertake this check, and if valid, you will not have to apply for a new blue card.

-The CCYPCG will apply the same standards of eligibility to work with children to all members of the community providing services to Queensland's children and young people.
+The same standards of eligibility to work with children will apply to all members of the community providing services to Queensland's children and young people.

 It makes sense that people caring for children and young people in out-of-home care have a blue card, similar to the way it is required for other people in the community who have regular contact with children, for example, child care staff or non-teaching staff at schools.

-The CCYPCG will monitor the criminal histories of blue card and exemption card holders on a daily basis, so if there are any changes, they can advise us immediately.
+The criminal histories of blue card and exemption card holders will be monitored on a daily basis, so if there are any changes, they can advise us immediately.